derekchoi2/DiscordMusicBot/README.md

 create folder "music" in same directory as bot.js to store music files to play

-Run `node bot.js` to start the bot
+Run `node bot.js` to start the bot.

+Can use `forever` to keep the bot running, and restart it if it crashes.

+    sudo apt-get install forever

+Use `forever` like this

+    forever start bot.js //start
+    forever stop bot.js //stop
+    forever restart bot.js //restart

-Requires discord.js from npm
+Requires discord.js from npm.

     npm install discord.js